influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/u_d_f_node.md

 ### HoltWintersWithFit

 Compute the holt-winters forecast of a data set.
+This method also outputs all the points used to fit the data in addition to the forecasted data.

 ```javascript